prankster42069/ConMan/README.md

 It seems like the colors in the terminal don't make Code::Blocks happy.
 Removing and/or modifying everything regarding color might make it work.

 # ConMan
 A minimalistic and efficient contact manager (ConMan for short).
-This project is also aimed at making me more comfortable with C++ programming.
+This project is also aimed at making me more fluent and comfortable with C++ programming.

 ## Overview
 ConMan is entirely terminal-based.
 It works with shortcuts to the main functionalities.